 We notice that a range of new cooperation practices is emerging.
 In the Hands-on, we highlight one practice at a time.
 However, they have in common that they address themes that determine the undercurrent of collaboration and remain a hidden spot in existing approaches, such as working from nearby development zones, taking the entire context into account by working with relative performance indicators, and focusing on (more) thoughtful action.

 In the Hands-on session, you will get a hands-on view of the practice and discuss how you can apply this practice in your organization.

 The price per hands-on session is 80 Euro (excl.
 VAT).
-The sessions are online and organized in the morning from 8am-10am (CET).
+The sessions are online and organized in the evening from 7 pm -21pm (CET).

 Below you can find the sessions organized in English.
 You can find the sessions organized in Dutch on the Dutch page (which you can select in the upper right corner of this site).

 18/10/2023 – The future of cross-divisional decision-making – 19-21h CET

 This hands-on session discusses how to approach cross-divisional projects and programs working more effectively.